pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 By now you should have a better idea of how eventing and shadow DOM work together.
 Here are a couple of takeaways:

 - Events never cross shadow DOM boundaries except when `composed` is set to `true`.
-- When the `bubbles` option is set to `true` the event propagates through the parent-child hierarchy.
-When the `composed` option is set to `true` events propagates through the shadow tree hierarchy.
+- When the `bubbles` option is set to `true` events propagate through the parent-child hierarchy.
+And when the `composed` option is set to `true` events propagate through the shadow tree hierarchy.
 - `Event.prototype.target` is set to the host element when traversing a shadow tree boundary.
 - `Event.prototype.composedPath` returns all the nodes the event propagates through except when the shadow root `mode` is set to `closed`.